vibbits/material-liascript/protocols-tess.md

 ```

 3. Save the HTML page and serve the HTML page for visual inspection.
+TODO: explain how to do this

 4. Validate visually that the rendered HTML page includes a table with the Events extracted from TeSS.
 It will show a filtered list according to the values in the params section (see snippet from step 2).
 In this case, all future courses aggregated in TeSS will be live filtered on the general search term ‘Python’ and display only the courses from ‘Belgium’ and ‘United Kingdom’.

+5. You can adapt the code:
-5. Remove the term ‘Python’ from the general search.
+- Remove the term ‘Python’ from the general search.
 Now, the table underneath should be updated with all the up-coming courses from Belgium and the United Kingdom.
-By adapting the other facets ‘Scientific Topics’ and ‘Target audience’, other filtering schemes can be established.
+- By adapting other facets like ‘Scientific Topics’ and ‘Target audience’, other filtering schemes can be established.

 At any time you may remove any of the filters you applied to reduce stringency of your search.
 If you would like to include past events in your search, click on the Show past events button.

+If you'd like to use these widgets for training materials, investigate the example for training materials on the [same website](https://elixirtess.github.io/TeSS_widgets/).

 *****************